Wyong Roos: 1990–2000

 The '90s began well with former Canterbury half-back, Mal Creevey, as coach, leading the team to a well-deserved premiership in 1990 after the three successive losses.
 Wyong dominated the '90s consistently winning the club championship and playing in seven grand finals.
-Premierships were won in 1990, 1992, 1996 (all coached by Robert “Rip” Taylor) and 1997 (coached by former North Sydney player, John McArthur).
+Premierships followed in 1992 & 1996 (coached by Robert “Rip” Taylor) and 1997 (coached by former North Sydney player, John McArthur).
 This was a time of upheaval in rugby league with News Limited creating a Super League competition in 1997.
-Because of Wyong’s dominance there was speculation that Wyong would join Super League or be part of a revamped ARL competition.
+Because of Wyong's dominance there was speculation that Wyong would join Super League or be part of a revamped ARL competition.

-2000–
+2000–present

-After defeating the Tweed Head Seagulls in the 2002 Country Challenge Cup, then winning premierships in 1st and 2nd Grade and another club championship Wyong made the decision in 2003 to join the Newcastle Rugby League Competition.
+After defeating the Tweed Heads Seagulls in the 2002 Country Challenge Cup, then winning premierships in 1st and 2nd Grade and another club championship Wyong made the decision in 2003 to join the Newcastle Rugby League Competition.
 At the same time they were still fielding teams in the Central Coast competition – six teams in all, which was to become a huge burden on players and resources.
 Under new coach, Paul Stringer, Wyong withdrew from all Central Coast competition in 2007 and made the NRLC Grand Final, only to be beaten by Lakes United.
-Wyong were able to avenge this defeat in 2009 when they defeated Cessnock 36-4.
+Wyong were able to avenge this defeat in 2009 when they defeated Cessnock 36–4.

 At the end of the 2012, season Wyong decided to pull out of the Newcastle competition and enter a team in the 2013 NSW Cup.
 At the same Wyong announced that all senior teams would return to play on the Central Coast.
 They won the 2013 Under 18s and Reserve Grade Premierships as well as the Club Championship.

 Wyong were competitive in the 2013 NSW Cup, winning five games including two wins against the Bulldogs and an away win against Auckland.
 Mitch Williams was judged the NSW Cup 2013 'Player of the Year' and was also chosen in the NSW Cup 2013 'Team of the Year'.

 In 2014 the Wyong Roos, with Rip Taylor replacing Paul Stringer as coach and strengthened with the signing of Mark O'Meley, won 13 games to make the finals, eventually finishing 7th.
 Wyong again won the Central Coast Club Championship in 2014, winning the first grade, Under 19s and Open Grade premierships.

 In 2015, Wyong made the NSW Cup grand final against The Newcastle Knights at Parramatta Stadium.
-The game was a hard fought contest but in the end Newcastle defeated Wyong by 20-10.
+The game was a hard-fought contest but in the end Newcastle defeated Wyong by 20–10.

 In 2016, Wyong finished 6th at the end of the regular season.
-In the first week of the finals they defeated Canterbury 19-18.
-They then played against Wests Tigers for a spot in the preliminary final but lost the match 26-16.
+In the first week of the finals they defeated Canterbury 19–18.
+They then played against Wests Tigers for a spot in the preliminary final but lost the match 26–16.